leaiannotti/renti-challenge/ReadMe.md

 - Static HTML with JS vanilla and bootstrap.

+Start with the login.html
+It depends on which kind of account you log in with, it redirects you to the different start pages

 Sorry for the little technological stack here, I started the project in react but due to lack of time I had to leave it halfway.
 My idea was